-Vocabulary Building: The Concept of Word Formation -- The Use of Prefixes and Suffixes.
+Vocabulary: The Concept of Word Formation -The Use of Prefixes and Suffixes- Collocations Grammar: Punctuation - Identifying Common Errors in Writing with reference to Articles.

-Grammar: Identifying Common Errors in Writing with Reference to Articles and Prepositions.
+Reading: Reading and its Importance- Techniques for Effective Reading.-

-Reading: Reading and Its Importance- Techniques for Effective Reading.
+Writing: Sentence Structures -Use of Phrases and Clauses in Sentences- Paragraph Writing -

-Basic Writing Skills: Sentence Structures -Use of Phrases and Clauses in Sentences- Importance of Proper Punctuation- Techniques for Writing Precisely - Paragraph writing - Types, Structures and Features of a Paragraph - Creating Coherence.
+Creating Coherence and Cohesiveness.